 Will this affect me?

-Mixed Content has always hurt your SEO, but starting December 2019, google will begin displaying a warning to users as they go onto pages that have ‘mixed content’.
+Mixed Content has always hurt your SEO.
+However, starting December 2019, Google will begin displaying a warning to users as they go onto pages that have ‘mixed content’.

-This is in preparation for January 2020, where they will begin blocking access to these sites on chrome browsers, with other browsers likely to follow.
+This is in preparation for January 2020, where they will begin blocking access to these sites on chrome browsers.
+Other browsers will likely follow suit.

 What is mixed content?

 Firstly, it is important to understand what mixed content is.
-Mixed content is when a website uses the HTTPS protocol to send content, but links to sub content (images, videos, iframes etc…) from other sites that use HTTP.
+It’s when a website uses the HTTPS protocol to send content, but links to sub content (images, videos, iframes etc…) from other sites that use HTTP.

 In other words, it is when an otherwise encrypted website uses unencrypted elements from other sites to display its content.